qossmic/deptrac/README.md

 In the first section, `paths`, you declare where deptrac should look for your code.
 As this is an array of directories, you can specify multiple locations.
+Paths are relative to your depfile.
+It can be changed to the current working directory with setting following option `use_relative_path_from_depfile: false`.

 With the `exclude_files` section, you can specify one or more regular expressions for files that should be excluded, the most common being probably anything containing the "test" word in the path.